riboviz/workflows/snakemake/README.md

 ### Ease of implementation of key RiboViz steps

-A Snakefile with the steps implemented by `riboviz.tools.prep_riboviz` to run the vignette example (no UMI extraction, deduplication or demultiplexing) was implemented in ~5 hours day.
+The Snakefile was implemented in a day.

 ### Sample-specific sub-directories